ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 <h3 align="center"> Closing thoughts </h3>
 <div style="height: 20px;"></div>

-<p>What I enjoyed most about this project was reflecting on how to best represent exoplanet science through data science in a way that felt compelling.
+<p>This project really challenged me to reflect on how to best represent exoplanet science through data science in a way that felt compelling.
 I think that the thrill of data visualization in particular is being able to take complexity and deliver insights that are tangible, and even stimulate curiosity in people they didn't know they had.</p>

 <p>As data scientists we tend to get enthralled in the complexity of our work, and sometimes forget the power that lies in the bridge of communication we're able to create with our skills.
-I feel like this project challenged me in this particular way.</p>
+This project prompted me to push against that urge in a sense.</p>

 <p>I believe that the machine learning portion could have explored other categorization methods or gone into more depth, but I also think that the categorization issue from the end is limiting.
-What consists in a good categorization becomes subjective at a certain point.</p>
+What consists in a good categorization becomes subjective at a certain point.
+P</p>

 <h4>Resources</h4>
 <div style="height: 20px;"></div>